Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 And to *really* itch his ass... what kind of a name was *‘Drunker on Turkeyer?’*

 No, Ferd was not in a good mood.
 He’d missed the summer Lodge, which meant he’d had to cool his Fire by work and exercise, not with a hunt and magic smoke.
 It wasn’t the same thing.
-A mission would have helped more, but…
+A mission would have helped more, but...

 Well, team three had won the right to do this.
 And as Rees reminded him while they watched: "Can’t do everything ourselves, mate."

-"I know…" Ferd sighed.
-"Just feel…*caged."*
+"I know..."
+Ferd sighed.
+"Just feel...*caged."*

 "Aye.
 But you’ll be going home now for a long while, yeah?
 You’ll have a tribe to attend to."